pestrela/music/traktor/README.md

 What I dont use:
 * Moving jogs are cool, but not a dealbreaker
-* Haptic feedback is basically a gimmick for me.
+* Haptic feedback is basically a gimmick for me

 ## Why is DDJ-1000 my hardware of choice